hiattp/dotfiles/README.md

 1. In Karabiner Elements, go to "Complex modifications" and "Add rule" to find the Escape Multifunction behavior and enable it.
 Then choose "Parameters" and change `to_if_alone_timeout_milliseconds` to 500.
-2. In Karabiner Elements, map Caps Lock to Escape as a "Simple modification".
+1. In Karabiner Elements, map Caps Lock to Escape as a "Simple modification".
-3. In iTerm2 check Profiles > Default > Reuse previous sessions directory.
-4. In iTerm2 change Profiles > Default > Terminal > Scroll back links to 10,000.
-5. In OSX change the cursor speed and key repeat speed to highest, and delay until key repeat to lowest in the Mouse and Keyboard settings respectively.
+1. In OSX change the cursor speed and key repeat speed to highest, and delay until key repeat to lowest in the Mouse and Keyboard settings respectively.
-6. In OSX enable Accessibility > Track Pad > Click Lock Drag.
+1. In OSX enable Accessibility > Track Pad > Click Lock Drag.
-7. In OSX Screensaver > Hot Corners set the bottom right to "Desktop" and bottom left to "Lock Screen".
+1. In OSX Screensaver > Hot Corners set the bottom right to "Desktop".
-8. In OSX check Trackpad > Tap to click and Tracking Speed to Fast.
+1. In OSX check Trackpad > Tap to click and Tracking Speed to Fast.
-9. In Chrome uncheck Chrome > Warn Before Quitting.
+1. In Chrome uncheck Chrome > Warn Before Quitting.
-10. Configure/Setup Dropbox
+1. Configure/Setup Dropbox
-11. Configure/Setup 1Password
+1. Configure/Setup 1Password
+1. Go to iTerm2 > Preferences > Profiles and click Other Actions > Import JSON
+   Profiles, importing `iterm_profile.json`.
-12. Speed up the mouse scaling with `defaults write -g com.apple.mouse.scaling  12.0`.
+1. Speed up the mouse scaling with `defaults write -g com.apple.mouse.scaling  12.0`.
    A restart is needed for this to take effect.
-13. Go to iTerm2 > Preferences > Profiles and click Other Actions > Import JSON
-    Profiles, importing `iterm_profile.json`.

 ## Dotfile Installation on Existing Systems